wnchan/tp/docs/DeveloperGuide.md

 3. Deleting a student

    1. Test case: `delete alexyeoh@u.nus.edu`.<br>
       Expected: Student with above email deleted from the list.
 Details of the deleted student shown in the status message.
-Timestamp in the status bar is updated.

    2. Test case: `delete 0`.<br>
       Expected: No student is deleted.
 Error details shown in the status message.
 Status bar remains the same.